colinulin/hilogame/README.md

 npm run build
 ```

 Running this script creates a new folder, called "dist", which contains all of the necessary JS files to run Hi - Lo as a standalone app.
-Launch the index.html (in the root folder) in a browser to run the compiled app.
+Upload index.html and the dist directory to your server to deploy the production app.

 ## Release History